miketreacy/go-demo/notes.md

 #### Go Routine Gotchas
 The main routine is the parent routine that decides when our program exits.
 The main routine cursor doesn't wait for child routines to return.
+Never reference a pointer variable from multiple go routines!
+   - don't close over outer variables from a go routine
 ```go

 for _, link := range links {